We are only interested in delivering Physiotherapy that is genuinely great.

 Sam has, in her time, played golf, cricket, skied, snowboarded and ridden horses – to name, but a few – simply to improve her delivery for treatment of patients as well as of in-house training and her teams’ continuous professional development.

-Many of the physios have specialist sports knowledge and experience and Sam is a keen promoter of transferring these knowledge from physio to physio.
+Many of the Physios have specialist sports knowledge and experience and Sam is a keen promoter of transferring this knowledge from Physio to Physio.

 Outside the business Sam continues to support sport through a volunteer role for a local hockey club.

 She loves preparing, cooking and eating great healthy food (mostly eating it!) but she has her vices too and enjoys nothing more than pie, any kind of pie as you’d expect of a girl born in Wigan (the home of pies).